learn-co-curriculum/react-hooks-use-effect/README.md

 Running a `fetch` request as a side effect is one great example of when you'd use the `useEffect` and we'll explore that more in detail in the coming lessons.
-For now, let's take a look at couple of other examples where you might use the `useEffect` hook.
+For now, let's take a look at a couple of other examples where you might use the `useEffect` hook.

 One kind of side effect we can demonstrate here is _updating parts of the webpage outside of the React DOM tree_.
 React is responsible for all the DOM elements rendered by our components, but there are some parts of the webpage that live outside of this tree.
-Take, for instance, the `<title>` of our page &mdash; this is what shows up in the browser tab, like this:
+Take, for instance, the `<title>` of our page — this is what shows up in the browser tab, like this:

 ![title](https://curriculum-content.s3.amazonaws.com/phase-2/react-hooks-use-effect/title.png)